GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Numerical experiments: results

 We next perform a sensitivity analysis of our proposed method on the DoubleIntegrator environment to investigate the effect of two hyper-parameters: $\alpha$ and $T$.
 The $\alpha$ parameter is used to define the CBF derivative condition \eqref{eq:L_cbf_i}, while $T$ is used to label safe control invariant data and unsafe data (see \Cref{sec:training-data}).
-We plot the success, reach, and safety rates while varying $\alpha$ from $10^{-2}$ to $10^2$ in the left plot in Figure \ref{fig:sens}.
+We plot the success, reach, and safety rates while varying $\alpha$ from $10^{-2}$ to $10^2$ in the left plot in \Cref{fig:sens}.
 The results showed that using $\alpha=10^{-2}$ led to a drop in the reach rate, while using $\alpha=10^{2}$ led to a drop in the safety rate.
 This behavior can be attributed to the fact that for very small values of $\alpha$, the CBF condition becomes overly conservative, resulting in poor goal-reaching.
 For very large values of $\alpha$, safety can be compromised as the CBF condition allows the system to move towards the unsafe set at a faster rate.
 This, along with the fact that the control inputs are constrained, may lead to a violation of safety.

-Note that for a relatively large range of the parameter $\alpha$, namely, $\alpha\in [0.1, 10]$, the performance of GCBF+ does not change much.
+Note that for $\alpha\in [0.1, 10]$, the performance of GCBF+ does not change much.
 This implies that GCBF+ is robust to a large range of $\alpha$.

-The right plot in Figure \ref{fig:sens} analyzes the performance of GCBF+ for a varying prediction horizons $T\in [4, 64]$ for labeling the data to be safe control invariant or unsafe for training.
-For a very small horizon $T = 4$, the safety rate drops as the resulting approximation of the safe control invariant set is poor for such a small horizon.
+The right plot in \Cref{fig:sens} analyzes the performance of GCBF+ for varying prediction horizons $T\in [4, 64]$ for labeling the data to be safe control invariant or unsafe for training.
+For a very small horizon $T = 4$, the safety rate drops as the resulting approximation of the safe control invariant set is poor.
 For a very large horizon $T = 64$, the algorithm becomes too conservative, requiring longer training times to converge.
 For the chosen fixed number of training steps, we observe that the resulting controller, while maintaining $100\%$ safety, achieves $98\%$ goal-reaching rate.
-However, as can be seen from the plots, GCBF+ is mildly sensitive to this parameter only at its extreme values, and almost insensitive in the nominal range $T\in [8, 32]$.
+However, as observed from the plots, GCBF+ is mildly sensitive to this parameter only at its extreme values, and almost insensitive in the nominal range $T\in [8, 32]$.